There is no requirement for importers (companies or individuals) to hold an import licence to import goods into Australia.

 If you are the owner of a trade mark, a copyright work or licensed user of Olympic insignia, protecting your Intellectual Property (IP) through the border measures available will allow us to seize goods that infringe your IP rights if they are detected at the time of importation.
 To protect IP rights from counterfeit, pirated or unauthorised importation, the owner, or in some cases an authorised user, must have a Notice of Objection in place with Customs.

 A Notice of Objection is a legal document that allows us to seize imported goods that infringe trade marks, copyright or Olympic insignia.

 A Notice of Objection under the Trade Marks Act or Copyright Act is valid for two years, and four years under the Olympic Insignia Protection Act.
 These Notices can be re-lodged to ensure ongoing protection.
 If the Notice is no longer required, the owner may withdraw it at any time.
 Separate Notices are required for trade marks, copyright and Olympic insignia.

 A security in the form of a guarantee from an approved financial institution (documentary security) or a cheque (cash security) must also accompany the Notice.
 The security is required to reimburse the Commonwealth for costs associated with the seizure and disposal of infringing goods.
 Any unused portion of the security is returned when the Notice is no longer in place.

-Customs is restricted to seizing infringing goods that are subject to the control of Customs and are covered by a Notice of Objection.
+We're restricted to seizing infringing goods that are subject to the control of Customs and Border Protection and are covered by a Notice of Objection.
 A Notice of Objection cannot act retrospectively for goods that have already been imported.

-Where a Notice of Objection is in place and Customs seizes importations that infringe IP, the seized goods are held for 10 working days.
+Where a Notice of Objection is in place and Customs and Border Protection seizes importations that infringe IP, the seized goods are held for 10 working days.
 In this period:

 - The objector will commence legal action, or